 While melting ice caps won’t raise the sea levels, because they are already in the sea, the melting ice sheets of Greenland and Antarctica are set on land masses.
 Therefore, when they melt, as they are currently doing, the water flows to the sea, raising the overall levels.

 The melting of icebergs also raises the sea level, which might seem counterintuitive because they are essentially giant ice cubes in a large glass of water.
 However, icebergs are made of fresh water – as opposed to salt water – and are less dense than the ocean water on which they float.
 When an iceberg melts, it thus takes up slightly more room than when it is solidified.

 Another argument against concerns over climate change is that, historically, climate is always changing, which is scientifically accurate.
+To be clear on the difference between climate change and global warming – climate change often refers to changes in long-standing weather patterns while global warming is an example of this phenomenon, where a general rise in surface temperatures is observed.
 Climate change is what led to the formation of the Greenland ice sheet.
 In that process, though, the island became inhabitable for most types of life, both animals and plants.